ian-mcdevitt/dndplayerwiki/Enna's-Journal,-July-10th.md

 *8 years since the Valerian War*

-Acheuadi sent Enna a vision of the new continent, but needed a way to get there.
+Acheuadi sent me a vision of the new continent, but needed a way to get there.
 Oz was imprisoned on a ship traveling to a new area for arena fighting, along with 20 others.
-Praetus wanted to liberate the slaves.

-This is where the three of them met.
-They commandeered the ship and set sail to the new continent.
+And Praetus wanted to liberate the slaves.
+This is where we met and we three commandeered the ship.

-While on the ship, sahaugin (merfolk) attacked them.
+While on the ship, sahaugin (merfolk) attacked us.
 Both Oz and Praetus thought it would be a good idea to swim with armor on.
 It wasn't.
-Needless to say, the three of them fended the merfolk off.
+Needless to say, We fended the merfolk off.

 After finding the coastline, they drifted along until they found evidence of a settlement.